GabrielOnDelphi/TokenVampire-plugin/README.md

 - Opens files in read-only shared mode — never interferes with Claude Code.
 - Totally local.
 - No data is sent anywhere.
-- No tokens are wasted.
+- No tokens are wasted (auto-ping is opt-in and uses only a handful per ping when enabled).
 - No API key required.

 ## Documentation